 New form factor

 LG never quite got into the true foldable segment, but the Wing is just as interesting.
 The main display swivels from portrait to landscape orientation to reveal a square secondary display underneath that can hold small apps and widgets.
 This creates a unique multitasking form factor backed by reasonably powerful specs, including a Snapdragon 765G and a triple camera array.

-When it comes time to really pinch the pennies, the Stylo 5 is your best choice if you want an LG handset but have to seriously watch how much money you're spending.
-For under $250, the Stylo 4 delivers a huge 6.2-inch Full HD display, single 13-megapixel rear camera, a large 3,500mAh battery with USB-C charging, and an included stylus that allows you to doodle and draw to your heart's content.
+When it comes time to really pinch the pennies, the Stylo 6 is a great LG handset that won't break the bank.
+The Stylo 6 delivers a huge 6.8-inch Full HD+ display, three cameras for wide or ultra-wide shooting, a large 4,000mAh battery with USB-C charging, and an included stylus that allows you to doodle and draw to your heart's content.

 Which LG phone is right for you?

 If you want the very best Android phone that LG offers, you'll want to go for the LG V60 ThinQ.
 It's tough to go wrong when getting a company's top model, and LG did a great job at making a versatile, well-rounded phone in the V60.
 You get a huge screen, an equally huge battery, and 5G connectivity for hundreds less than other manufacturers charge for similarly powerful phones.